Stability Analysis of Sharpness-Aware Minimization: Background

 where $\eta$ is a learning rate and $\nabla\ell(\vv)$ is a gradient with respect to its input vector $\vv$ unless specified otherwise.
 In contrast, SAM minimizes the loss of \textit{perturbed weight} $\vw^p_t$ by using the first-order Taylor approximation:

 where $\rho$ is a given neighborhood radius.
 Note that $\rho$ can be normalized with the gradient norm as introduced in \cite{foret2020sharpness}, i.e., $\rho/\|\nabla\ell(\vw)\|$; however, a constant $\rho$ in \eqref{eq:wp} shows similar or higher performance than the normalized version \cite{andriushchenko2022towards}.
 Therefore, SAM consistently enforces $\vw$ to have a reduced perturbed loss $\ell(\vw^p)$ within its $\rho$-neighborhood.
-This effectively makes the loss landscape smoother in the vicinity of its optimum, leading to a better generalization performance than that of any other existing methods.